Last Updated on September 14, 2020 by Scott

 Always make sure you have a very tight connection and that your exhaust is being vented to a well-vented area.

 So there you have it, 7 easy steps to extend your portable generator’s exhaust for less than $20.

-Depending on your application, pricing may be a slightly higher or hopefully, a little less!
+Depending on your application, pricing may be slightly higher (or, hopefully, a little less)!

-Ensure you are buying high quality parts that are made for exhaust circulation to ensure you keep you and your generator safe.
+Ensure you are buying high-quality parts that are made for exhaust circulation to keep you and your generator safe.

 I want to hear from you!
 Have you had to build an exhaust extension for your portable generator?

-What other situations have you been in that required you to extend your generator’s exhaust?
+What other situations have required you to extend your generator’s exhaust?